 One of the most important steps a hopeful intended parent can take in the search for a prospective surrogate mother is to create an intended parent profile.
-This profile combines text and pictures to introduce your family, your home and your surrogacy goals to prospective surrogates.
+This profile combines text and pictures to introduce your family, your home, and your surrogacy goals to prospective surrogates.

 Because it will likely be the first impression you make on a prospective surrogate, your intended parent profile is a vital piece of the surrogate matching process.

-Read on to learn more about the elements of an intended parent profile, and find tips and suggestions to make yours stand out.
+You can contact a surrogacy professional to find out how a surrogacy agency will help you create your profile.
+But, read on to learn more about the elements of an intended parent profile, and find tips and suggestions to make yours stand out.

-What is an intended parent profile?
+What is an Intended Parent Profile?

 Your profile is a snapshot of who you are and who you will be as parents.
 It may be helpful to think of the profile as a brochure of you and your family; it will include a variety of information and photos to introduce your family and highlight your interests, values and lifestyle.